gambinish/gambinish/README.md

 ### Hi there 👋

 My name is Nick, and I'm a software engineer :nerd_face: with an MBA degree :mortar_board:.
-Currently building web and mobile applications [@sudokrew](https://www.sudokrew.com/).
+Currently building web and mobile applications [@sudokrew](https://www.sudokrew.com/) and teaching Full-stack development [@trilogyed](https://www.trilogyed.com/)

 I am interested in data vizualization, crypto, and cloud infrastructure.
-I write lots of javascript, typescript, and node.js.
+I write lots of JavaScript, TypeScript, and Node.js.

 Feel free to [connect](https://www.linkedin.com/in/nicholas-gambino/), I love talking about tech, opportunity, and the future! :rocket: